 Analysis of top industry trends

-Here are some examples of possible topics:
+Here are some examples of possible topics to write about:

 - Web design analysis of top world’s hotels